With a hectic lifestyle, worries and stress can feel more like the norm than the exception.

 Worrying is like chanting and praying for those things.

-And by doing so, we create pain and anxiety that manifest to fear and stress.
+And by doing so, we create pain and anxiety that manifest as fear and stress.

 So, Let’s Fight Off the Worries